- Pets and Animals»

-- Apply soap and lather good (the more bubbly the better).
+- Apply soap and lather thoroughly (the more bubbly the better).

-- Rub hands together, ensuring to get the palms, thumbs, side of palm and in-between fingers, feel free to curl your fingers and rub your nails lightly along your palm.
+- Rub hands together, ensuring to get the palms, thumbs, the sides of each palm and in-between fingers, feel free to curl your fingers and rub your nails lightly along your palm.